OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

 ======================
 Since the document level context was not used duiring annotation,it is important to capture the document level context while inference.
 This can be done via postprocessing using rules.

-To perform postprocessing on the extracted entities specify `do_postprocessing=True`.
+To perform postprocessing on the extracted entities specify `ner_do_postprocess=True`.

 The postprocessing is done on these entities: